dtemkin1/portfolio-site/src/content/work/nbs-dashboard-urop.md

 title: Nature-Based Solutions Dashboard
 publishDate: 2023-06-12 00:00:00
 img: ../../assets/posts/nbs.png
-img_alt: A generated image of the nature-based solutions implementations
+img_alt: A generated view of the nature-based solutions implementations
 description: Construct a digital platform regarding nature-based urban infrastructure solutions that can be used in potential community outreach to implement priorities.